abahernest/Receipt-Insight-Tool/Readme.md

 I decided to go ahead with the second approach because it was easier to implement and the cost of using read() and readline() in python are basically the same thing

+## DATABASE TABLE RELATIONSHIPS

+### TABLE 1: Document
+    ```
+        {
+            name            --name of uploaded file
+            description     --description of uploaded file (if provided)
+        }
+    ```

+### TABLE 2: Blocks
+    ```
+        {
+            document_id    --Foreign key to Document Table
+            start_row      --Starting X-axis index of block
+            start_col      --Starting Y-axis index of block
+            end_row        --Ending X-axis index of block
+            end_col        --Ending Y-axis index of block
+        }
+    ```

+### TABLE 3: Delimiter
+    ```
+        {
+            value       --JSON encoded string representation of the delimiter
+            count       --Integer value of the minimum number of times the delimiter has to occur consequtively to be counted as delimiter.
+        }
+    ```
+## LIMITATIONS

+The algorithm for selecting delimiters from the text file has the following limitations.

+1. Assumes each line can only take one receipt block.

+2. Assumes a delimiter only seperate lines and not words/phrases on a line.

+## IMPROVEMENTS

+The algorithm can be improved by using regex methods to effectively cater for the above limitations.
+The challenging part will be accomodating the new delimiters that can be added.
+With more time i'm certain I'll be able to crack this.